-6. You can also install different MySQL version using different sub-repositories of MySQL Community Server.
-The sub-repository for the recent MySQL series (currently MySQL 5.7) is activated by default, and the sub-repositories for all other versions (for example, the MySQL 5.6 or 5.5 series) are deactivated by default.
+6. You can also install different MySQL versions using different sub-repositories of MySQL Community Server.
+The sub-repository for the recent MySQL series (currently MySQL 8.0) is activated by default, and the sub-repositories for all other versions (for example, the MySQL 5.x series) are deactivated by default.

-To install specific version from specific sub-repository, you can use
+To install a specific version from specific sub-repository, you can use

 --disable options using yum-config-manager or dnf config-manager as shown: